Search

 We must take extra care in using this Solr suggester as it is quite easily prone to errors, some guidelines :

-• Don’t use an heavy Analyzers, the suggested terms will come from the index, so be sure they are meaningful tokens.
-A really basic analyser is suggested, stop words and stemming are not
+• Don’t use heavy Analyzers, the suggested terms will come from the index, so be sure they are meaningful tokens.
+A basic analyser is suggested, stop words and stemming are not

 • ngrams parameter will set the last n tokens to be considered from the query